 Gravity *Whine*

-What?!
+Gravity is working against me What?!
 It is??
 How dare it!!
 How could it be so cruel?

 And gravity wants to bring me down Bawwhhhh Bawwwhhh life is soooo unfaaairrrr